holdan-8/Windwurf/README.md

 # 🛰️ SwissNBR: Forest Disturbance Detection App 🇨🇭🌲

 Welcome to **SwissNBR**, your ultra-focused, hyperspectral-powered geek tool for detecting forest disturbances in Switzerland using the **Normalized Burn Ratio (NBR)** and Google Earth Engine.
-This app was built for rapid environmental insight, temporal forest change detection, and data-driven geekery during our [GEO Hackathon].
+This app was built for rapid environmental insight, temporal forest change detection, and data-driven geekery during Data Hackdays Bern.

 ## 💡 What it does